nbiancolin/smart-home-automation/README.md

 Arduinos should have 2 endpoints: their assigned purpose (eg. open/close blind) and a health check, to be run every 5 minutes.

 This data will be stored in a

+TODOS:
+- Stored procedure for sending data to database
+- test with arduino (and finish arduino code
+)